 What does it mean to offer a sacrifice of a broken spirit?
 It’s easy to skip a few meals or give God our money, but are we willing to give him our brokenness?
 Are we even willing to admit that we are a broken people?

-We are taught, especially as men, to never show our weakness and put up a brave front at all times.
+We are taught, especially as men, to never show our weakness.
+I was taught to put up a brave front at all times.
 Well, it’s exhausting carrying around charades.
 The apostle Paul was someone who seemingly had it all together.
 He graduated at the top of his class and was respected by the Jewish religious leadership.
 He was going places.
-Paul had a sharp mind, faith as big as a mountain and he was figuratively walking on water when it came to religious accomplishment.
+Paul had a sharp mind, faith as big as a mountain, and he was figuratively walking on water when it came to religious accomplishment.
 Then God crushed him.
 In a blinding light on a dusty Damascus road God crushed this accomplished and learned man.
 God told a skeptical Ananias to go to this broken man because Paul was “a chosen instrument of Mine, to bear My name before the Gentiles and kings and the sons of Israel; for I will show him how much he must suffer for My name’s sake.”
 (Acts 9:15-16).

 What was this suffering that God put upon Paul?
 Well let’s read what Paul said about his ministry, suffering and weakness as recorded in 2 Corinthians 11:5-31